Randy Arozarena Preview, Player Props: Rays vs. Guardians

-On Saturday, Randy Arozarena (.667 slugging percentage in past 10 games, including three home runs) and the Tampa Bay Rays face the Cleveland Guardians, whose starting pitcher will be Logan Allen.
-First pitch is at 6:10 PM ET.
+Randy Arozarena -- batting .314 in his past 10 games -- will be in action for the Tampa Bay Rays against the Cleveland Guardians, with Xzavion Curry on the hill, on September 3 at 4:10 PM ET.

-In his last game he had a one-hit performance (1-for-3) against the Guardians.
+In his most recent game he had a one-hit showing (1-for-5) against the Guardians.

 Randy Arozarena Game Info & Props vs. the Guardians